yosang/what-I-use/configurations/Termux.md

 We want to give termux access to the phone files with `termux-setup-storage`

 # Install Git
-With temux running, install git with `pkg install git`
+With termux running, install git with `pkg install git`

 # Git - SSH authentication